Baci di dama

 Baci di dama (/it/; basin ëd dama; lit. 'lady's kisses') are a type of northern Italian sandwich biscuit consisting of two hazelnut biscuits joined together by a chocolate filling, representing the "kiss" in the name.
 Considered a standard of Italian confectionery, these are a common item at bakeries throughout Italy and in Italian diaspora communities.
 Though traditionally made with hazelnut cookies, there are currently many modern flavour variations.
 The most common variations are made with almonds, pistachios, and cocoa in place of hazelnuts.

 History

 Baci di dama originate from the town of Novi Ligure in the region of Piedmont.
-They were created in the 19th century as a way to utilize hazelnuts, which are local to Piedmont.
+They were created between 1852 and 1893 as a way to utilize hazelnuts, which are local to Piedmont.
 Baci di dama have been classified as a traditional, protected Piedmontese product (PAT, i.e. prodotti agroalimentari tradizionali).